 Kenneth is passionate about sharing all things CMT, from a CMT patient’s perspective and in a way that engages everyday CMTers and practicing clinicians alike, so that every member of the CMT community can have a deeper understanding of this complex disease.
 Kenneth specializes in taking the technical out of the technical and the medical out of the medical, thus rendering the inherently complicated and complex into relatable narratives.

-Kenneth’s groundbreaking book, CMT-Associated Genes and Their Related Subtypes: The Definitive Guide, is available as a free eBook download exclusively from the CMTA.
+Kenneth’s groundbreaking book, CMT-Associated Genes and Their Related Subtypes: The Definitive Guide, is available as a free pdf download.
 This guide represents a comprehensive accounting of the identified subtypes and a comprehensive inclusive listing of all discovered CMT-associated genes, as of its August 2021 publication.
 This guide discusses the many non-CMT acronym types and subtypes to clarify for everyday CMTers and for practicing clinicians how each are CMT, as determined by the CMT experts.
 This guide also discusses the limitations of CMT genetic testing as those limitations relate to everyday CMTers who are yet to obtain a genetic confirmation of their CMT, and so much more.
 This guide is also the basis for the Experts in CMT’s CMT genetics database—the only publicly available and searchable CMT database of its kind.
 To download a free copy of Kenneth’s eBook, please visit: CMT-Associated Genes and Their Related Subtypes: The Definitive Guide.